truth-josstice/isk1002_assessment02/README.md

 ## Installation and Setup

 1. Clone or download the project repo
-2. Create a .env file in the root directory with the backend API address below if wanting to work directly with deployed API following .env.example
+2. Create a .env file in the root directory with the backend API address above if wanting to work directly with deployed API following (.env.example)

+- Note: the backend API runs on Render, and will need time to spin up, it is advised to visit the API url and await the spin up to avoid any errors

-3. Alternatively, run locally by following the API instructions above
+3. Alternatively, run locally by following the API instructions above, ensuring you run the backend api on `PORT 5000`
 4. Type the below command for quick setup (recommended):

 ```bash